Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Atomic inversion

-\end{widetext} where $N_{c}$ is the average number of coherent photons and $ N_s $ is average number of squeezed photons.
+where $N_{c}$ is the average number of coherent photons and $ N_s $ is average number of squeezed photons.

 The temporal variations of atomic inversion for both the PSCS and the MSCS are shown in Figs. 3 and 4 respectively.
 We have plotted $W(t)$ $vs$ $\lambda t$, where $\lambda t$ is the scaled time.

-To investigate the atomic inversion for both the states MSCS and PSCS, we have taken the average number of coherent photons $N_{c}=20 $ and the squeezed photons $N_{s}=0,1,2,5, 8, 10$.
-We observe that $W(t)$ for both the states starts from that of a coherent state; but addition of squeezing to the fields has very different behaviour compared to each other.
-If we add a single squeezed photon to the PSCS, we observe that the collapse time of $W(t)$ becomes small and oscillatory.
-On further increasing the value of squeezing, the collapse time gets smaller with ringing revivals on its dynamics.
+To investigate the atomic inversion for both the states MSCS and PSCS, $N_{c}=20$ and $N_{s}=0,1,2,5, 8, 10$ are chosen which are the same numbers used in the case of the study of PCD.
+It can be observed from the Figs. 3(a) and 4(a) that $W(t)$ for both the states starts from that of a coherent state; but the addition of squeezing to the fields has very different behaviour compared to each other.
+In the case of PSCS, if a single squeezed photon is added to the PSCS, it can be seen from Fig. 4(b) that the collapse time of $W(t)$ becomes a little smaller with increasing oscillations.
+On increasing the squeezing to $N_{s} = 2, 5$, the collapse time gets smaller with ringing revivals on its dynamics which are represented in Figs. 3(c) and 3(d).
+If further squeezing is added to the system, from Figs. 3(e) and 3(f) where $N_{s} = 8, 10$, it is noticed that the whole collapse time becomes oscillatory with more ringing revivals in the dynamics.

 In the case of MSCS, $W(t)$ behaves differently.
-If we add a single squeezed photon, the collapse phenomena gets destroyed completely.
-If we increase the squeezing further, the pattern remains almost same with no ringing revivals in its dynamics as we observed in the case of PSCS.
+From Fig. 4(b) it can be observed that if a single squeezed photon is added to the system, the collapse phenomena gets destroyed completely.
+If the squeezing is increased further, the pattern remains almost the same with no ringing revivals in its dynamics which can be seen in Figs. 4(c), 4(d), 4(e) and 4(f).
 From the behaviours of $W(t)$ for both the states, it can be concluded that the addition of squeezing has more sensitive effects on the atomic dynamics for MSCS as compared to the case of PSCS.

-\section{entanglement dynamics}
+\section{Entanglement dynamics}

-There are various quantities that measure the entanglement between two systems, like, von Neumann entropy and linear entropy, etc. Here, for a mixed state, to measure the entanglement between the atom and the field, the logarithmic negativity $N(t)$ has been used, which is defined as the absolute sum of the negative eigenvalues of the partially transposed density operator $\hat{\rho}_{\text{tot}}^{PT}$ ~\cite{wei2003maximal, nielsen2002quantum}.
-If, $\lambda_{k}$ are the eigenvalues of $\hat{\rho}_{\text{tot}}^{PT}$, then $N(t)$ is given by